St Francis College provides premium quality accommodation.

 Apart from clothing, study equipment and personal items, you need to bring your own towels, and are advised to bring an extra blanket for the winter months.
 You should also bring a few good outfits for formal occasions and official functions.

 Yes.
 There is a laundry with two washing machines and two tumble dryers.
-There is an annual levy on the use of the washing machines, which is included in the services fee.

 Residents are required to launder their own towels and clothing.
 The college launders the bed linen.